danieljwilson/obsidian/Thesis/Tseng_VWS_2020_Using  Smartphone  Sensor  Data  to  Assess  Inhibitory  Control  in the  Wild.md

 Used [[generalized estimating equation]] (GEE) and [[gradient boosting]] [[tree models]] fitted with features extracted from participants’phone use and sensor data to predict their stop-signal reaction time (SSRT), an objective metric used to measure an individual’s [[inhibitory control]], and identify the predictive digital markers.

 ## Thoughts
+- Why GEE
+	- Were you not trying to make individual predictions?
+	- "Focus of GEE is on estimating the average response over the population"
+	- "Large epidemiological studies"
+- predicting stop signal reaction time for each session?
+- confirming burstiness = phone use sessions

+>A longer SSRT means lower inhibitory control and vice versa.

+Seems like a strong claim given that you say:
+>contributes to our attention,performance, and physical and mental well-being.

+- digital markers for inhibitory control
+	- digital measurements associated with SSRT

+- didn't use apple health kit

 # Resources